earthly/website/blog/_posts/2029-01-01-brown-green-language.md

 author: Adam
 toc: true
 ---
-## Part 1 - Data
+## The Data
-The Stack Overflow Developer Survey[^1] results are a great source of information about developers and how we work.
-I was looking at the 2020 results for some ideas on what next add to our [documentation](https://docs.earthly.dev/basics/part-1-a-simple-earthfile) on containerized builds and I noticed something interesting about how people state their preferences about the programming languages they use.
-It's something that doesn't seem to ever come up in various discussions of programming language trends.
+The Stack Overflow Developer Survey[^1] results are a great source of information about how developer work.
+I was looking at the 2020 results for some ideas on what programming language we should next add to our [documentation](https://docs.earthly.dev/basics/part-1-a-simple-earthfile) on containerized builds and I noticed something interesting about the types of programming langauges people like.
+It's something that doesn't seem to come up in various discussions of programming language preferences.

 The survey results have rankings for **The Most Dreaded Programming Languages** and **The Most Loved Programming Langauge**.
 Both results come from this question: